-No matter what your mode of commute is, you can use this time somewhat more productive way.
-Think about what you do at present and then compare it with the options below and see how you can spend your time on the best outcome.
+Irrespective of your mode of commute, you can use this time somewhat more productive way.
+Think about what you do at present and then compare it with the options below and see if you can better use your time.

 Tips to Make Most Of YourCommute Time

 These are the tips by which your commute can be more productive.

 This is my routine to tune in to my local NPR station every day.
 In 30 mins I get most of the important news and that reduces my net surfing time for the morning news.